 Securities Premium Reserve - Where the Holding Company issued shares at a premium, whether for cash or otherwise, a sum equal to the aggregate amount of the premium received on those shares shall be transferred to "Securities Premium Reserve".
 The Company may issue fully paid-up bonus shares to its members out of the securities premium reserve and the Company can use this reserve for buy-back of shares.

 14. Borrowings (Non-Current Liability)

+Description As at 31.03.2022 As at 31.03.2021

-Loans from Government of India 0.00 7695.09 Total 0.00 7695.09
+Loans from Government of India 0.00 7695.09

+Total 0.00 7695.09